-Michelle L. Drumbl Clinical Professor of Law and Director, Tax Clinic
+Michelle L. Drumbl Associate Dean for Academic Affairs, Robert O. Bentley Professor of Law, and Director, Tax Clinic

 Area of Expertise